6 Reasons to Create an Estate Plan

 Using an Estate Planning Resource

 When working with clients who haven’t completed their estate planning documents, I tell them they might already have an estate plan specifying their wishes, but without proper documentation, their expectations will not align with the resulting reality.
 In general, a do-it-yourself plan is better than no plan.
-However, a PlainsCapital Bank wealth strategist can help construct an estate plan that takes into account the changing federal and state laws to protect your legacy, family, and yourself.
+However, a PlainsCapital Bank wealth strategist can help create an estate plan that takes into account the changing federal and state laws to protect your legacy, family, and yourself.
 To learn more about estate planning, contact the Private Bank today.